euyangchai/DSproject/Referral-Propensity-Project/README.md

 We noticed that a hefty 35% of records do not have information on age and gender but we cannot afford to drop these rows therefore we have to impute them.
 Age is imputed with the average age of the users from that preferred station.
-Besides, we also introduced a new class for gender - “Undefined” to replace records with missing gender information.
+Besides, we also introduced a new class for gender *Undefined* to replace records with missing gender information.
 After imputing age and gender, we drop the remaining records with missing values as it is only ~2% of the dataset.
 Despite dropping those records, we still have a balanced dataset for classification.